Sundar03-EEE/MOTORd/README.md

 > STEPPER MOTOR DYNO

 ### 1.2 Description
-> a dyno designed to test the parameters of nema17(17HS8401S/17HS4401S) and check speed torque characteristics
+> a dyno designed to test the parameters of nema17 motors and check speed torque characteristics

 ### 1.3 Goals & Objectives
 GOALS: